CI-CBROPS

 Prerequisites

-Before taking this course, you should have the following knowledge and skills:
+Before taking this training, you should have the following knowledge and skills:

 • Familiarity with Ethernet and TCP/IP networking